Amazon reports $63.4 billion in Q2 2019 revenue: AWS up 37%, subscriptions up 37%, and ‘other’ up 37%

 Analysts had expected Amazon to earn $62.48 billion in revenue and report earnings per share of $5.57.
-The retail giant thus only slightly beat on revenue and fell short on earnings per share.
+The retail giant thus only slightly beat on revenue but fell short on earnings per share.
 The company’s stock was down about 1% in regular trading, and down 2% in after-hours trading.
 Amazon gave third quarter revenue guidance in the range of $66.0 billion and $70.0 billion, compared to a consensus of $67.27 billion from analysts.

 AWS, subscriptions, and ‘other’

 Amazon Web Services (AWS) continued to be the star of the show, growing 37% in sales to $8.4 billion.
-AWS thus accounted for about 13% of Amazon’s total revenue for the quarter.
+That growth figure is the first sub-40% growth rate since Amazon started breaking out AWS numbers.
+Nonetheless, AWS still accounted for about 13% of Amazon’s total revenue for the quarter.
 AWS is the cloud computing market leader, ahead of Microsoft Azure and Google Cloud.

 Subscription services were up 37% to $4.7 billion.
 That would mainly constitute Amazon Prime, which the company is expanding to offer deals at places like Whole Foods.